mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

  ![](images/sudo-matlab.png)

-3. Add Image Processing Toolbox (or another if you like)
+Once in MATLAB click Add-Ons, search for Image Processing, click it's link and then click "Install".
+This will launch the installer.

 ![](images/install-image-processing.png)

+Once it downloads and completes the install it will relaunch MATLAB.
+You can type 'ver" and verify that Image Processing Toolbox has been installed.

 ![](images/matlab-ver.png)

-4. Snapshot the image
+Close out of MATLAB (not the VNC session) so we can capture this image.
+It's important to leave the container running at this point.

-Open a new command window
+Open a new command window and check that the container is running

 ```docker
 docker ps -a
 ```
 ![](images/snapshot-image-1.png)

-Snapshot the image by commiting the current container
+Here we can see we have the one container running.
+Use docker commit to create a snapshot.
+We pass the name of the container (ID works as well) and provide a new image and tag name.
+Say Cheese!

 ```docker
 docker commit intesting_liskov mymatlab:imageprocessing